Min-max minimal surfaces, horizons and electrostatic systems: Introduction

 Examples of such systems are presented in Section \ref{ME}.

-In an {\it electrostatic system}, the set $\{V = 0\}$ consists of totally geodesic surfaces.
+In an electrostatic system, the set $\{V = 0\}$ consists of totally geodesic surfaces.
 Let $\Omega$ be a maximal region where $V > 0$ and consider the associated static space-time.
 A compact component of $\partial\Omega \subset \{V = 0\}$ has the physical interpretation of being the cross section of a {\it horizon} (see ~\cite[Section $2.3.2$]{GP} for a discussion about the concept of horizon).
 In the standard models, some of these surfaces have positive index (see Section \ref{ME}).
+Our first result is:

-Our first result is inspired by an analogous result in the case of {\it static systems} (i.e. $E \equiv 0$) due to L. Ambrozio, \cite{A}. \begin{thmA} Let $(M^3,g,V,E)$ be a compact electrostatic system, such that $V^{-1}(0) = \partial M$.
-If $\Lambda + |E|^2> 0$ and $\partial M$ contains an unstable component, then the number of unstable components of $\partial M$ is equal to one and $M$ is simply connected.
-In particular, each connected component of $\partial M$ is diffeormorphic to a $2$-sphere. \end{thmA} The geometric meaning of the condition $\Lambda + |E|^2> 0$ lies in the fact that $R_g = 2\Lambda + 2|E|^2$ (see Lemma \ref{lemma:propert}), so $(M^3,g)$ has positive scalar curvature.
+\begin{thmA} Let $(M^3,g,V,E)$ be a compact electrostatic system, such that $V^{-1}(0) = \partial M$ and $\Lambda + |E|^2 > 0$.
+Then: \begin{enumerate} \item If $\partial M$ contains an unstable component, then the number of unstable components of $\partial M$ is equal to one and $M$ is simply connected. \item Each connected component of $\partial M$ is diffeormorphic to a $2$-sphere. \end{enumerate} \end{thmA}